prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-to-solve-a-problem.markdown

     - Is there someone you know who can help you?
     - Can you combine multiple best things & make something unique & better?
 - Go [BFS](https://en.wikipedia.org/wiki/Breadth-first_search); not [DFS](https://en.wikipedia.org/wiki/Depth-first_search).
 Cover all the aspects shallowly once, instead of going deeper in a few.
-    - If we imagine a problem and the things correlated to it as a tree, most of the time, it'll have multiple diverse branches than depth of each branch.
+    - If we imagine a problem and the things correlated to it as a tree, most of the time, it'll have multiple diverse branches than the depth of each branch.
-    - When we shallowly explore all the branches first, instead of exploring one branch in depth without thinking about others, we get overall idea about the problem and we get ways which may solve this problem.
+    - When we shallowly explore all the branches first, instead of exploring one branch in-depth without thinking about others, we get an overall idea about the problem and we get ways which may solve this problem.
-- This problem have given you a chance to prove yourself & to explore this world.
-Every big problem make you to go outside of your comfort zone, which is for sure a good thing for growth.
+- This problem has given you a chance to prove yourself & to explore this world.
+Every big problem makes you go outside of your comfort zone, which is for sure a good thing for growth.
-    - Problems give us a chance to learn new things and make us more stronger than before.
+    - Problems give us a chance to learn new things and make us stronger than before.
-- If you have fear to solve a problem, think this way:
+- If you have a fear to solve a problem, think this way:
     - What's the worst thing that can happen to you if you fail badly at this?
 Now, most of the time, that worst will not be that bad like, losing your life or losing everything you have.
-- Always take win-win problems / bets.
+- Always take win-win problems/bets.
 If in some problem/risk, you have not too much to lose & so much more to gain, you should always take those risks.
     - Possible RoI(return on investment) should be higher.

 <br/>

-Solving big problems which makes people's lives happier and better, gives a unique meaning to life.
+Solving big problems that makes people's lives happier and better, gives a unique meaning to life.
-Society will reward you with money and respect, if you have solved big problems or even have tried to solve big things.
+Society will reward you with money and respect if you have solved big problems or even have tried to solve big things.
 Every company is doing it - "solving big problems".
 - Google is solving the problem of making all the information available to everyone freely.
 - Amazon is solving the problem of delivering everything you want in less than a day with minimum cost.
 - Apple is solving the problem of providing high quality and easy to use mobiles and laptops.
 - Tesla is solving the problem of reducing our dependency on nonrenewable energy resources.
 - SpaceX is solving the problem of making humanity multi-planetary.

-Every rich people in this world have solved some big problems and society have rewarded them with billions of dollars.
+Every rich people in this world have solved some big problems and society has rewarded them with billions of dollars.
 That is not to say, we should solve problems to make money.

 Hope you have learned something from this post.
 Have a happy meaningful life & I wish you can contribute in solving world's biggest problems!